Rojinae/CISC-WAR/README.md

 ## Structure

-* `documents`: Contains folders for both of your draft and final submissions.
+* `documents`: Contains folders with our draft and will have our final submissions.
 README.md files are included in both.
-* `run.py`: General wrapper script that you can choose to use or not.
-Only requirement is that you implement the one function inside of there for the auto-checks.
+* `run.py`: General wrapper script that can be used.
+The Only requirement is to implement the one function inside for the auto-checks.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.
+* `run.py/`: Includes all encodings for our key constraints and propositions
+* `proofs.jp/`: Include broken down gameplay scenario jape proofs with explanations

 ## Running With Docker